LukeZGD/SundanceInH2A/README.md

 irecovery -n
 ```

-`amfi=0xff` is added automatically by the exploit's shellcode to disable codesigning
+`amfi=0xff` and `launchctl_enforce_codesign=0` are always added automatically by the exploit's shellcode to disable Mach-O codesigning and LaunchDaemon signed cache (on iOS 6.1.x)

 ## Precautions